How to Develop an eCommerce Website

 It’s a great option for beginners since it’s quite affordable, however, if one website on such a server glitches, the whole system will do the same.

 And it can decrease the loading speed of the platform since everybody uses the server simultaneously.

 By the way, if you use website builders like Shopify, the web host will be provided by them.

 This option costs a bit more but offers better hosting conditions.

 You still share a server with others but the main difference is that you have your own space within this one server.

-It’s like having one personal drawer in a shared dresser.
+It’s like having a personal drawer in a shared dresser.

-And the best thing is that negative occasions in other spaces can’t influence yours.
+And the best thing here is that negative situations in other spaces can’t influence yours.

 - Dedicated server.